Customer-Centric Returns: 5 Ways to Improve Your Marketplace Refund Policy

 • Updating them when the return is complete

-• Checking in with a follow-up message.
+• Checking in with a follow-up message

 Marketplaces have the extra challenge of managing multiple vendors’ returns.
 Each seller may have a specific preference for how they would handle returns, but it is okay to establish a singular policy for your marketplace.
 Vendors will adapt.